felioncactus/SPEX/README.md

 If you fell in love with this project and want to contribute, bring your joy and creativity.
 We need you to make this game even better!

+---

+### How to play it?
+1. **Install Python**
+   Download and install Python

+3. **Download VS Code**
+   Download and install Visual Studio Code

+4. **Download My Files**
+   Obtain the project files and save them to your desired location.

+5. **Open VS Code Under This Folder**
+   Launch VS Code and open the folder containing the downloaded files.

+6. **Open the Main File and Press Run**
+   Open the main Python file in VS Code and press the "Run" button to execute it.